 Bluegrass and Traditional Country-Western Music

-The music of Still Pickin’ incorporates bluegrass, traditional country-western plus some contemporary tunes.
+The music of Still Pickin’ includes bluegrass, traditional country-western plus some contemporary tunes.
 In addition to music, the agenda includes a good deal of humor brought to you by the group’s story-teller, Jim Sharpley.
 Some fun activities are offered that audiences always enjoy participating in and the band encourages their fans to sing along with them.

 The original Still Pickin’ trio suffered a set back in 2010 when cancer claimed the life of it’s good friend and beloved lead guitar player, Fred Etheridge.
-Remaining members Bob Coxx and Myrna Riquier took a lengthy hiatus to recover and adjust.
+Remaining members Bob Coxx and Myrna Riquier took a hiatus to recover and adjust.
 After restructuring, they began anew.